sage-code/maj/alphabet.md

 **Phonetic:**

-Phonetic notation haz language prefix and is enclosed in double quotes like this:
+Phonetic notation has language prefix and is enclosed in double quotes like this:

 * Maj phonetic: MAJ:"word";
 * IPA phonetic: IPA:"word";